If you want to travel to Italy someday then these 50 facts about Italy might come in handy.

 34. About 11 million people visit the Vatican every year

 Over 7.5 million people visit the Vatican Museums every year according to official figures however insiders estimate that it is much more, closer to 11-12 million.
-If you want to avoid the crowds then book an EXCLUSIVE OPENING tour with us – Just you, your guide and the Vatican Museums & Sistine Chapel.
+If you want to avoid the crowds then book a private tour of the Vatican with one of our fully-licensed guides.

 35. Rome is full of smart cars

-36. Italy is full of vehicle and parking restrictions
+36. Italy is full of vehicle & parking restrictions

-Italy is full of vehicle and parking restrictions due to the narrow roads and densly populated towns & cities.
-Always look out for the ZTL signs to see if you can drive in the restricted area or not.
+Italy is full of vehicle and parking restrictions due to the narrow roads and densely populated towns & cities.
+Always lookout for the ZTL signs to see if you can drive in the restricted area or not.

 37. Julius Caesar created the first ZTL sign